antbarron/StreamList/README.md

 Maintainability: Separates plan data from component logic to simplify updates and extensions.

 This branch focuses on delivering a responsive, interactive, and maintainable cart system with a clean user interface and well-organized state and data flow

+Edit, Delete, and Video Selection Features

+This branch enhances the Streamlist app with functionality for editing and deleting list items, and adds video selection capabilities through YouTube API integration.

+Streamlist Component Updates:
+	State Variables:
+		inputList: Stores an array of movies, each with a unique ID (uuidv4).
+		editText: Temporarily holds the text being edited.
+		editID: Tracks which movie is being edited.
+		message: Displays feedback for actions like adding, editing, or removing items.
+	Editing Workflow:
+		handleEdit loads selected movie text into editText and sets editID.
+		The edit form appears conditionally based on editID. handleEditSubmit replaces the movie's text in inputList based on editID. handleEditCancel resets editText and editID, hiding the edit form.
+		Delete Functionality: A remove button deletes a selected movie and updates the UI immediately.

+Movies Component Updates:
+	Navigation and State Transfer:
+		Uses useNavigate to pass YouTube search results as state when navigating to the Movies page. useLocation retrieves this state to render video options.
+		Includes fallback logic to prevent errors if no state is passed.

+Video Selection:
+	selectedVideo state tracks the chosen video ID. handleSelectVideo(videoID) updates the state when a user selects a video.
+	Enables the app to load the appropriate video trailer.

+These updates improve interactivity in the app by allowing users to manage their movie list more dynamically and preview video content with future support for full playback after subscription.